 - Writers tend to be creative problem solvers.
 Driven by curiosity, many innovate and find unusual solutions to familiar problems, e.g. identifying the core themes of an assignment, dissertation or thesis; overcoming writer’s block; managing the writing timetable; boosting confidence; techniques for getting started and knowing when to stop.

-- They are project managers, using transferable skills: project planning; working within and with teams; analysing and balancing risks; being flexible in response to shifting demands; and maintaining an overview while paying attention to detail.
-They are used to completing projects on time and within budget.
+- They are project managers, using transferable skills to achieve, and help others achieve achieve, identified outcomes.
+They are experienced at project planning; working within and with teams; analysing and balancing risks; being flexible in response to shifting demands; and maintaining an overview while paying attention to detail.
+They are used to completing projects ans achieving outcomes on time and within budget.

 - Writers are sensitive to subtleties of tone and the impact they have on the audience.
 They are skilled editors.